 Kill the Food Game

-Food is one of the best parts of tailgating.
+Food is one of the best parts of a Longhorns tailgate party.
 Come prepared with the most delicious Austin tailgating meals on the market – namely, barbecue.
 Bring a mini grill and supplies if you want to cook during the party.
 Just make sure the area where you’re parking allows your type of grill.
 Keep a cooler with lots of ice handy to make sure none of your perishables go bad.
 Keep your meat, cheese, and any salads with mayonnaise (egg salad, potato salad, macaroni salad) cold.
 Consider hosting a potluck-style tailgate party, where your guests help out by bringing side dishes while you cook the main course.

 Follow the Rules

-This tip might night sound very party-hardy, but it’s important to remember to always follow the rules.
+This tip might not sound very party-hardy, but it’s important to remember to always follow the rules.
 You don’t want authorities to ruin all your hard work because you or one of your guests violated one of the rules.
 Here are a few guidelines to follow: